nscaledev/uni-region/README.md

 ## Architecture

-Unikorn is a composable suite of different microservices that provide different functionality.
+Unikorn is a composable suite of different micro-services that provide different functionality.

 Hardware provisioning can come in a number of different flavors, namely bare-metal, managed Kubernetes etc.
-These services have a common requirement on a compute cloud/region to provisiong projects, users, roles, networking etc. in order to function.
+These services have a common requirement on a compute cloud/region to provision projects, users, roles, networking etc. in order to function.

 ### A Note on Security